jamesdunham/dgo/README.md

 #> 6: theta_bar    CA black 2006         6 0.7419776
 ```

 To poststratify the results use `poststratify`.
 The following example uses the group population proportions bundled as `state_year_targets` to reweight and aggregate estimates to strata defined by state-years.
+You can convert the probit scale to the response scale using the "single_issue" parameter.
 Read `help("poststratify")` for more details.

 ``` r
 poststratify(dgirt_out_abortion, state_year_targets, strata_names = c("state", "year"),